 The introduction, adoption, and utilization of the healthcare metaverse will happen over time.
 In whatever way your organization decides to address this phenomenon, it is important to note that early adopters of credit card payments 25 years ago and pre-pandemic digital payments were successful in delivering improved patient experiences and increasing cash flow.
 Whenever you’re ready to learn more about the healthcare metaverse, Rectangle Health will be here for you, guiding you through the next steps.

 Rectangle Health is here to wade into healthcare metaverse tide with you.
 With almost 30 years of experience, we’ve been here through transitions to credit-card readers and the internet with our Practice Management Bridge® software.
-We are here as your trusted partner to see you through new innovations in technology, like the healthcare metaverse, with solutions like Card on File, Text to Pay, and contactless capabilities.
+We are here as your trusted partner to see you through new innovations in technology, like the healthcare metaverse, with solutions like Card on File, Text-to-Pay, and contactless capabilities.
 Let’s explore this innovation together!
 Whether you’re an enthusiast or want to take small steps, we are here to guide you and offer you unique customizations.
-To learn more about how our solutions can help solve your payment and engagement challenges, contact us online today.